thevisad/seedbox-from-scratch/README.md

 As soon as you save it, your seedbox will also update the available space to all your users.

 ## Changelog
-Take a look at seedbox-from-scratch.sh, it's all there.
+Take a look at seedbox-from-scratch.sh and github commit history, it's all there.

 ## Support